amhaiskar0921/amhaiskar0921/README.md

 I have a passion for __artificial intelligence (AI)__ and __machine learning (ML)__ 🧠
 I am fascinated by the concept and applications of __generative AI__, as it offers incredible possibilities for creativity and innovation 🚀✨

-Additionally, I'm heavily involved in the __Quantum Computing club__, where I participate in discussions, workshops, and projects related to Quantum technologies ⚛🔐
+Additionally, I'm involved in the __Quantum Computing club__, where I participate in discussions, workshops, and projects related to Quantum technologies ⚛🔐

   I'm actively seeking opportunities to delve deeper into AI, ML, Quantum Computing, and __software engineering__.
   Feel free to reach out on [__LinkedIn__](https://www.linkedin.com/in/arya-mhaiskar/)! 🫱🏻‍🫲🏼